 Today I invited my dear friend Margaret Connor to chat with me on video.
 Margaret is a nutritionist — but what strikes me most about her is that her kids eat a spectacularly broad range of foods.

 I was excited to invite her to share some suggestions from her own home.

-In this video, I asked Margaret to tell us: 1.
-2 "don'ts" for encouraging broad eating habits 2.
-4 "dos" 3.
-Her thoughts about storytelling and food!
+In this video, I asked Margaret to tell us the "dos" and "don'ts" for encouraging broad eating habits.
+Plus she gives her thoughts about storytelling and food!

 Here's a little summary of what I learned from Margaret.